Wag-Media/wagmedia-com-bot/test.md

 ### Threads

 - ✅ same as in posts
-- ✅⭕️ if a post is not published or not rewarded, it should still be possible to reward threads
+- ✅ if a post is not published or not rewarded, it should still be possible to reward threads
+- 🚥⭕️ Keep archive copies of the rewarded comments in the DB, if the rewarded thread comments are deleted

 ## Old Messages